-The TV hit isn’t just dying — it’s already dead
+The TV hit isn’t just dying — it may already be dead

 That’s the good news.
-The bad news is that its audience began so modestly that even with all that growth, the finale was watched by only 4 million people over Memorial Day weekend.
-For all its buzzy enthusiasm, the “Mare” finale was not seen by nearly 99 percent of Americans.
+The bad news is that its audience began modestly enough that even with all that growth, the finale was watched by only 4 million people over Memorial Day weekend.
+For all its buzzy enthusiasm and hardcore fan interest, the “Mare” finale was not seen that weekend by nearly 99 percent of Americans.

 The television hit — the most abiding of entertainment traditions — appears to be dying.
 That isn’t to say shows don’t have fans; they do, and some of them are more passionate than ever.
 But according to its long-standing definition — a universally recognized show that gathers a large, verifiable audience and becomes unavoidable in all the places people talk about television and endures well beyond its run — the TV hit is vanishing.